ArkamFahry/KnowledgeBase/pages/Snowflake ID.md

-# Snowflake ID's
+# Snowflake ID
 	- Snowflake IDs, in general terms, refer to a type of unique identifier designed for distributed systems.
 They are structured 64-bit unsigned integers used to generate unique IDs across multiple machines or nodes without requiring centralized coordination.
+Snowflake IDs can be a remedy for the dreaded randomness of [[UUID]] by giving distributed IDs support to being sorted.
+This makes them efficient store and retrieve will being random.
 	- ## The typical components of a Snowflake-like ID include
 		- **Timestamp**
 			- Usually a portion of the bits used to represent a timestamp.
 It signifies the time of ID generation, allowing for chronological ordering of IDs.